Grundmanis/arvato/README.md

 NOT DONE - tests
 ● NOT DONE - Deliverables
-● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to ● NOT DONE - Access to repository where project is hosted.
+● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - pre-commit checks
-NOT DONE - Create a public Git repository, commit your code there and share a link.